Berlin Conference: Historical analysis

 Other historians focus on the legal implications in international law and argue that the conference was only one of many (mostly bilateral) agreements between prospective colonists, which took place after the conference.
+Historians such as Sybil Crowe, Matthew Craven, and Simon Katzenellenbogen have sought to present a more nuanced view of the Berlin Conference.
+They caution against over-emphasising its role in the colonial partitioning of Africa, instead highlighting pre- and post-conference bilateral agreements between European powers.